What happened and what’s next in the impeachment inquiry - The Boston Globe

 Advertisement

+■ Former Ambassador to Ukraine Marie Yovanovitch is scheduled to give a deposition to House investigators Friday.

-■ President Trump is holding a pair of campaign rallies over the next two days, one on Thursday in Minneapolis, and another Friday in Lake Charles, La.
+■ President Trump holds another campaign rally after speaking for nearly two hours Thursday night in Minneapolis.
+Friday’s rally will be held in Lake Charles, La.

-■ More subpoenas are expected to be issued Thursday after a break for Yom Kippur, according to the New York Times.

-■ It remains unclear whether officials involved in the Ukraine scandal will speak to Congressional investigators in the wake of the administration’s declaration that it would not cooperate.
-Lev Parnas, an ally of Rudy Giuliani, is scheduled to be deposed today.
+■ Sondland faces a Monday deadline to turn over documents to House Democrats.

+■ The full House returns from a two week recess on Tuesday.

 Advertisement